July 9th, 2019 Last Updated on: February 16th, 2022

 3. Ah-Tah-Thi-Ki, Clewiston, FL

-This museum, located on the Big Cypress Seminole Indian Reservation, hosts about 200,000 different artifacts and archival items, expressing the living history and culture of the Seminole peoples.
-Named in the Seminole language “a place to learn and remember,” Ah-Tah-Thi-Ki not only has collections of patchwork clothing, baskets, dolls, and other traditionally-created pieces of cultural significance from the 20th century, but is also home to a large collection of historic archives, conservation work, and oral history.
+This museum, located on the Big Cypress Seminole Indian Reservation, hosts a stunning collection of Native American artifacts and archival items (more than 200,000 of them!), expressing the living history and culture of the Seminole peoples.
+Named in the Seminole language “a place to learn and remember,” Ah-Tah-Thi-Ki not only has collections of patchwork clothing, baskets, dolls, and other traditionally-created pieces of cultural significance from the 20th century, but is also home to a large collection of historic archives, conservation work, and tons more.

 4. Onöhsagwë:de’ Cultural Center, Salamanca, NY

-This Native American cultural center features interactive exhibits, programs, and collections that allow patrons to explore the daily life and struggles of Native American peoples from prehistory to today, through changing exhibits and permanent art collections, featuring artwork in traditional mediums, such as beadwork, antler carvings, and cornhusk pieces.
+This Native American cultural center features interactive exhibits, programs, and collections that allow patrons to explore the daily life and struggles of Native American peoples from thousands of years ago to today, through changing exhibits and permanent art collections, featuring artwork in traditional mediums, such as beadwork, antler carvings, and cornhusk pieces.
 They also host an annual traditional dance competition as part of their Winter Social Pow Wow.

 5. Heard Museum, Phoenix, AZ

-Phoenix is home to Heard Museum, a Native American Indian museum featuring art and objects that show the daily lives of Native peoples in North America with a focus on tribes and peoples from the Southwest.
-Their exhibitions include textiles, ceramics, weaving, jewelry, clothing, and more, from prehistoric to modern.
-They also feature contemporary artwork by Native American artists.
+Phoenix is home to Heard Museum, a Native American Indian museum featuring a collection of art and objects that show the daily lives of Native peoples in North America with a focus on tribes and peoples from the Southwest.
+The Heard Museum's exhibitions include textiles, ceramics, weaving, jewelry, clothing, and more, from prehistoric to modern.
+The Heard Museum also features contemporary artwork by Native American artists.
 Their award-winning changing exhibits range from mural artwork, stonework, and other featured collections to historical time periods, persons, and influential topics.
-Each year, Head Museum hosts the World Hoop Dance Championships.
+Each year, Heard Museum hosts the World Hoop Dance Championships, including the first virtual hoop dance contest in 2021.

 6. Mt.
 Kearsarge Indian Museum, Warner, NH